nothingismagick/open-source-contributor-text/tutorials/openSourceTutorial.md

 https://opensource.com/resources/what-open-source

 Every act of creativity can be attributed to someone or to a group of people working together.
 In fact, it is actually quite silly to think that anything exists in a vacuum.
 We are all connected, and ideas are things that often take on a life of its own.
-However, in these modern times many people have started protecting their ideas from being stolen (or worse) by claiming copyright and publishing their work in a way that enables other people to contribute to the project - or even take it in an entirely different direction.
+However, in these modern times many people have started protecting their ideas from being stolen by giving it away - by publishing their work so  that other people are empowered and invited to contribute to the project - or even take it in an entirely different direction.

-Not unlike the way that guilds of centuries past protected their trade-secrets, this "mafia-like" protection of ideas and their enshrinement in legislation as "property" can directly be traced to many of the problems that turbo-capitalism has unleashed on our planet.
+Not unlike the way that guilds of centuries past protected their trade-secrets, the excuse of a "proprietary" protection of ideas and an enshrinement of "closed source" in legislation and free-trade agreements can directly be traced to many of the problems that turbo-capitalism has unleashed on our planet.
 But guess what - there is something you can do.
 You can participate in the open-source movement.

 ## Introduction
 ### Copyright, Licensing and Attribution

-It is generally accepted that a notice of copyright is required as a preface for all licenses, because someone has to be responsible for declaring how the thing being licensed can be used.
+It is generally accepted in modern democratic society, that a notice of copyright is required as a preface for all licenses, because someone has to be responsible for declaring how the thing being licensed can be used.
 In a strange (but somehow logical) twist, if you wish to share your work as Public Domain, Copyleft or CC0, you have to first declare that you are the owner of your work (and that everyone who contributed to it agrees with you on that matter).

 Once a copyright is declared, the copyright holder may inform readers and users of the code / text / art under which circumstances it is appropriate to use it.
 No matter what licensing approach the original author / copyright holder uses, it is always appropriate to retain copies of these licenses in the repository  hosting your work.
+It is never ok to remove or edit license files or license references in the headers or metadata of files - because that is basically stealing and a form of plagiarism.

 If you do decide to use anything done by a third-party within your work, except for public domain works, you are required (both legally and morally) to cite the source.
 This is called **attribution**, and a general rule of thumb is that you should include references to all of the code you are using.
 We will get more into this later on in the tutorial, because there are different requirements depending upon the domain of the resource being attributed.